 In Gstaad, the road coach and his group set off towards Col du Pillon.
 Right at the beginning of the stage the participants have to climb a mountain of the 1st category.
 After a long descent to Aigle passing the UCI headquarters the stage is mostly flat until the big final starts in Sion.
 The demanding ascent traverses an impressive number of hairpin bends Turtmann and Albinen and on to Leukerbad.
 For the professional riders this stage will mix the overall classification.
 Therefore, an exciting final of the professional race is waiting for the Challenge participants after passing their test.
 For those, who participate on the last four stages, the NEW Tour de Suisse Challenge will start on this stage.

 From Airolo the route descends the Leventina Valley to Biasca.
 From there it continues over the second busiest alpine pass of the Tour de Suisse – the Lukmanier Pass – into the canton of grisons.
-In Disentis, the Tour de Suisse Challenge participants turn left into the final ascent (9km) to Sedrun where spectators await the finisher for the second mountain top finish.
+In Disentis the Tour de Suisse Challengers turn left into the final climb (9km) to Sedrun.

 The final weekend of the Tour de Suisse 2021 will take place at the destination hub Andermatt.
 The mountain time trial on Saturday from Disentis over the Oberalp Pass to Andermatt symbolically connects the two cantons of Grisons and Uri, which are closely linked in the region.
 It will be exciting to see whether the pure time trial specialists will be able to prevail, or whether glory will go to a climber or even an all-rounder.